-Despite these promising new directions for research, there remain important gaps in knowledge.
+Despite these promising new directions for research, important gaps in knowledge remain.
 First, much of our information about the transition to adulthood comes from large, population-based studies such as the National Longitudinal Transition Study-2 (NLTS-2).
 These studies have provided seminal information about the range and scope of needs of youth with ASD exiting secondary school in the United States.
-Yet, the measurement in these datasets does not have the specificity needed to provide targeted recommendations to disability service workers on college campuses, parents who want their sons and daughters to succeed in college or employment, or adults themselves who are searching for the most appropriate services and supports based on their unique situations.
-We have little information about specific skills, mutable behavior, types of supports, or contextual factors (e.g., school programs, families) associated with successful long-term employment, managing the college environment, developing friendships, promoting community inclusion, and living independently.
-Coupling high-level snapshots like the NLTS-2 with "deep-dive" data collection into the lives of adults with ASD of all ages will likely provide our best evidence about how to support these individuals.
-Furthermore, we could benefit from a close examination of research and services strategies that have been effective with other vulnerable youth (e.g., exiting foster care) and adults (e.g., those with severe mental illness) populations to identify policy and practice approaches that could be adapted for people on the autism spectrum.
+Yet, the measurement in these datasets does not have the detailed, personalized information needed to provide targeted recommendations to disability service workers on college campuses, parents who want their sons and daughters to succeed in college or employment, or adults themselves who are searching for the most appropriate services and supports based on their unique situations.
+Coupling high-level snapshots like the NLTS-2 with "deep-dive" data collection into the lives of adults with ASD of all ages will likely provide the best evidence about how to support these individuals.
+Furthermore, we could benefit from a close examination of research and services strategies that have been effective with other vulnerable youth (e.g., exiting foster care) and adult (e.g., those with severe mental illness) populations to identify policy and practice approaches that could be adapted for people on the autism spectrum.